 When certain appliances are powered off but still plugged into electrical outlets, they passively consume electricity.
 This is referred to as “phantom energy.”
 Most of these devices draw an insignificant amount of energy, but others, such as those listed here, suck a higher quantity of power, earning the title “energy vampires.”

-Research shows that when enough devices are plugged in, the standby power can swell to equal 20% of your electric bill.
-Here are some of the biggest contributors:
+Research shows that when enough devices are plugged in, the standby power can equal 20% of your electric bill.
+Here are some of the most significant contributors:

 1. Chargers: Have you made it a habit to leave a charger or charging cable plugged in next to the couch or other convenient location?
 As handy as this practice is, the charger will continue to draw power.
 When your fully charged cellphone remains plugged into an outlet, it will continue to drain your home’s electricity.

 2. Computers: Most of us don’t bother turning off our computers.
 Instead, we put them into sleep or hibernate mode.
 While these settings allow the computer to turn on quickly, it can be a drain on your electric bill.
-If your desktop has a monitor with a separate power supply, it too will consume energy while in this lower power mode.
+If your desktop has a monitor with a separate power supply, it will consume energy in this lower power mode.

 3. Televisions: When you turn your TV off, do you notice its power light turns red?
 If so, this indicates your television is still sucking electricity.
-Note that most newer TVs have a listening feature that can automatically turn on by your voice or other devices, despite being “turned off.”
+Note that most newer TVs have a listening feature that your voice or other devices can automatically turn on despite being “turned off.”

 4. Streaming boxes: If you have a streaming box for your TV, any time you power it down, it continues to use energy to record shows you’ve scheduled.
-The device further requires power so it can receive a signal from its remote at any given time.
+The device requires power to receive a signal from its remote anytime.

 5. Game consoles: Ever turn off your game console before completely shutting down your last session?
 Though keeping them on allows you to pick up where you left off, it requires the devices to remain powered.
-Of course, during any periods your gaming system is off, your console continues to perform tasks like installing software updates.
+Of course, during any period your gaming system is off, your console continues to perform tasks like installing software updates.